syncfusion-content/asp.netwebforms-docs/aspnet/Colorpicker/Integration.md

 Two-way binding supports both the processes.
 It applies the observable values to the ColorPicker control properties and also the changes made in the ColorPicker control are reflected back and triggered within the observable collections.

-For more information about Knockout binding, you can refer to the online documentation in the following link location,
+For more information about KnockoutJS binding, you can refer to the online documentation in the following link location,

 <http://help.syncfusion.com/js/knockoutjs>

-The following code example explains how you can bind data to the ColorPicker control through knockout support that enables and populates data to a ColorPicker control based on the value set to the other ColorPicker control.
+The following code example explains how you can bind data to the ColorPicker control through knockoutJS support that enables and populates data to a ColorPicker control based on the value set to the other ColorPicker control.

 {% highlight html %}